 At Lynn University, we embrace technology by encouraging our students to engage with course content through iPads, and our professors can develop custom course materials.

 Master's in psychology curriculum

 This master’s degree program focuses on building upon the psychology foundation you received as an undergrad.
 Not only will you get a quick reintroduction, you will also explore a variety of in-depth topics.
 Through this program, you may choose to take a general track or industrial/organizational track.

 Graduates must complete a total of 37 credits.

 Get an overview of the field of personality theories and practice, and the many details and theories of personality and issues within the practice of mental health counseling.
 Conceptualize personality theories and counseling application in practice.

 PSY 640 Social and Cultural Foundations in Psychology

 Discover the psychological impact of social and cultural factors in the field of psychology.
 Examine prototyping, stereotyping, prejudice and appropriate intervention techniques.
 Investigate the influence of gender, race, age, ethnicity, culture, SES, religious preference, sexual orientation and mental and physical disabilities in psychological research and counseling relationships.

-Careers in applied psychology
+Careers in psychology

-Earn your master’s degree in applied psychology from Lynn and leave with a valuable skill set that you can apply to a career in applied psychology right away, including:
+Earn your master’s degree in psychology from Lynn and leave with a valuable skill set that you can apply to a career in applied psychology right away, including: